rgrannell1/poly2020/README.md

     types.ts                type-definitions reused across this project
     utils.ts                misc. utility functions cli/
-    poly.ts                 the command-line definitionand point-of-entry for running the project app/
+    poly.ts                 the command-line definition and point-of-entry for running the project app/
     commands/
       draw.ts               draw the output polynomial images for the project